BrandonSimon1/frontend-template/README.md

-# React Template
+# Frontend Template

-Dockerfile and nginx config for building a react app image
+This is a frontend template based on create-react-app, with basic React Router and Apollo Client configuration added.
+The GraphQL URI for Apollo is provided through the environment; please see src/client.ts.
+A Dockerfile and nginx config are provided for building a production image.

+Note: Unlike most react app images, the Dockerfile doesn't actually build the react app, as that forces environment variables to be set at image build time.
+Rather, it runs an entrypoint script which builds the react app and then starts nginx.
+Please see start.sh for details.

 # Getting Started with Create React App